eclipse-cyclonedds/cyclonedds/src/docs/config.rst

 The following threads exist:

-+ *gc*: garbage collector, which sleeps until garbage collection is requested for an entity, at which point it starts monitoring the state of Cyclone DDS, pushing the entity through whatever state transitions are needed once it is safe to do so, ending with the freeing of the memory.
++ *gc*: garbage collector, which sleeps until garbage collection is requested for an entity, at which point it starts monitoring the state of Eclipse Cyclone DDS, pushing the entity through whatever state transitions are needed once it is safe to do so, ending with the freeing of the memory.
 + *recv*: accepts incoming network packets from all sockets/ports, performs all protocol